The Third Ear: Who's Really Listening?

 Consequently, student behavior problems, negative teacher and administrative staff interactions as well as parental conflicts are all increased exponentially as fatigue and the yearning for the last day of school becomes a catalyst for daily clock watching.
 Many teachers, staff and students are at their emotional breaking points after having endured the rigors of a difficult and challenging school year.
 So, it is not uncommon to have students suspended for the remaining of the school year or only be allowed to return to school for testing.

-Survivor's Fatigue can apply to anyone or any workplace environment or circumstance but is particularly evident in schools, businesses and organizations that struggle to retain staff
+Survivor's Fatigue can apply to anyone or any workplace environment or circumstance but is particularly evident in schools, businesses and organizations that struggle to retain staff, accept new ideas, demonstrate consistent and successful performance as well as long-term stability.

 One way for organizations or schools to avoid Survivor's Fatigue is to take a serious look at the framework of how change and new ideas are introduced to the entire staff.
 Who are the messengers and are they reliable, honest and believable.